 3. Baslow Edge to Curbar Gap

 No Peak District ramble is complete without scenic views of the hills.
-On the Baslow Edge to Curbar Gap dog walk you’ll traverse picturesque landscapes of the Peak District’s beauty.
+On the Baslow Edge to Curbar Gap dog walk, you'll traverse picturesque landscapes of the Peak District's beauty.

 Beginning at Baslow Edge, walkers are greeted by sweeping vistas of endless hills and dramatic rock formations.
 As the trail winds its way towards Curbar Gap, the landscape transitions, revealing stunning views of the valley below.
 Along the way, you can explore ancient woodlands, meandering streams, and tranquil moorland.
-Whether seeking a challenging hike or a leisurely stroll, this route promises unforgettable moments amidst the natural splendor of one of England's most cherished landscapes, a perfect retreat for yourself and the dogs alike.
+Whether seeking a challenging hike or a stroll, this route promises unforgettable moments amidst the natural splendour of one of England's most cherished landscapes, a perfect retreat for yourself and the dogs alike.

 4. Monsal Trail